 STRING INSTRUMENTS ON AUSTRALIAN AIRLINES

-Each airline has its own policy on carrying musical instruments as carry-on or checked baggage.
-The key features of each airline’s musical instrument policies (as at 1 December 2016) are summarised below.
+Each major Australian airline has its own policy on carrying musical instruments as carry-on or checked baggage.
+The key features of each airline’s musical instrument policies are summarised below.
 Airline policies are subject to change, so please consult the relevant airline’s websites (links below) before travel.
 This information does not apply to international or regional airlines, so please check the related websites separately for their own policies.

 A common issue faced by musicians is that check-in staff and cabin crew may not know their own airline’s musical instrument policies.
 Be prepared to quote the airline’s policy to staff members, and place a note with the weight and dimensional details of your instrument in the case.

 To avoid further difficulties with airline staff, it is advisable you do not try to take on another carry-on bag other than a small personal item (e.g. a handbag or a laptop in a sleeve) if taking your instrument on as carry-on baggage.
 Weigh and measure your musical instrument in its case before arriving at the airport.
 Be at the gate early to board the aircraft promptly so you can stow the instrument in an overhead locker if you’re taking it as carry-on baggage.

 - A musical instrument in its hard-shell case can be taken as carry-on baggage and placed in the overhead locker if: o it weighs no more than 7 kg; and does not exceed the maximum dimensions for musical instruments (85 cm length, 34 cm height, 23 cm depth, which yields total linear dimensions of 142 cm).

 - Larger musical instruments (e.g. most guitars or cellos) must be checked in.
 Alternatively, an extra seat can be purchased and the instrument carried as a bulky item.